Skip to content

 Key design choices:

-• Password-first two-step login.
+• Password-first, up-to-3-step login (credentials → optional tenant selection → optional profile selection).
 The user supplies email + password; the system finds all matching accounts across all active tenants and verifies the password against each.
 The tenant is resolved by credentials, not by a subdomain or header.
-See chapter 02 for tenant resolution details.
+See chapter 02 for tenant resolution details, and §9 for the full state machine.

 • HttpOnly cookie delivery.
-Tokens are sent as HttpOnly; Secure; SameSite=Strict cookies so JavaScript cannot read them.
+Tokens are sent as HttpOnly; Secure; SameSite=None cookies so JavaScript cannot read them.
+SameSite=None is deliberate — the FE and BE live on different domains in every environment, and None requires Secure (which is also set).
 Bearer header auth is also supported for non-browser clients.

 • Self-hosted refresh token rotation.
 Refresh tokens are stored (hashed) in the database, rotated on every use, and support replay detection and family revocation.